Ibrahim Iskandar of Johor: Other incidents

 In October 2005, a brawl occurred on Pulau Rawa after a Johor prince allegedly gatecrashed a wedding party.
 The prince ordered some guests off the island after a fight broke out when a woman refused to dance with one of the gatecrashers.
 The locals, who felt offended by the woman's attitude, went off but soon returned with golf clubs and weapons and started a fight.
 In the process, several people were injured and sent to hospital, while five others were arrested, including a 20-year-old prince from the Johor royal family.
 The names of the culprits were not released by the police, who chose to retain the confidentiality of the attackers.
 The Tunku Mahkota issued a press statement to urge the culprits to apologise to the affected guests.

 The following June, press reports leaked that Tunku Ibrahim had chalked RM26,700 worth of unpaid traffic fines since 2000, causing much embarrassment to the crown prince.
 A later report quoted him settling all the past fines with the traffic police.

-Tunku Ibrahim also spent lavishly on an unusual car plate number.
-For example, in May 2012, he spent RM520,000 to successfully bid for the car number plate WWW 1 for his red orange Satria Neo.
+Tunku Ibrahim also spent lavishly on an unusual car plate numbers.
+For example, in May 2012, he spent RM520,000 in a successful bid for the car number plate WWW 1 for his red orange Satria Neo.
 In January 2014, he spent a record breaking RM748,000 on the car plate number W1N for his blue Suprima S. In July 2016, he also spent a record breaking RM836,660 on the car plate number F1 for his ruby red Proton Perdana.
+He continued to break records by securing the FF1 number plate for RM1.2 million and GOLD1 number plate for RM1.5 million.